 Lisa Rachmuth is the Deputy Director of NYCEAC’s MDTs.
 She manages the day-to-day operations of NYCEAC’s existing MDTs and is spearheading the expansion of the MDTs to all five boroughs.
 Prior to joining NYCEAC, Lisa was the Director of Clinical Initiatives and Programming for NYC’s Human Resource Administration’s Office of Domestic Violence.
 Through these two positions, Lisa has worked with systems, communities and individuals affected by and dedicated to Domestic Violence and Elder Abuse.
 Lisa holds a Master in Social Work from the University of Pennsylvania.
 She has 27 years of social service experience, with a particular expertise in child abuse, intergenerational abuse, domestic violence and housing initiatives for individuals and families.
 In addition to her years of clinical and administrative experience, Lisa is an experienced workshop curriculum developer and presenter.
 Lisa is also an Adjunct Professor at The Silberman School of Social Work and a board member for an organization called Evenfooting.
 To contact Lisa, click here.

-Peg is the Elder Abuse Prevention Specialist and Multidisciplinary Team (MDT) Coordinator for the NYC Elder Abuse Center (NYCEAC).
-She coordinates its MDTs in Manhattan and Brooklyn, consults on elder abuse cases with government and community-based agencies, and trains on elder abuse identification and intervention.
+Peg is the Senior Program Coordinator for the NYC Elder Abuse Center (NYCEAC).
+She coordinates the Brooklyn MDT, consults on elder abuse cases with government and community-based agencies, and trains on elder abuse identification and intervention.
 Previously, she worked in the Domestic Violence Bureau of the Kings County District Attorney’s Office (Brooklyn), where she ran its flagship program for people with disabilities who were physically or sexually assaulted.
 Later, as the D.A.’s Elder Abuse Unit Coordinator, Peg worked with older adults who were assaulted, abused, threatened and financially exploited by someone they knew or trusted.
 Peg also worked at YAI/National Institute for People with Disabilities, where she was a field social worker for people with Intellectual/Developmental Disabilities in the Bronx and Manhattan.
 Peg received an M.S. from the Columbia University School of Social Work in 1998.
 She is an accredited field instructor for social work students.
 To contact Peg, click here.

 Khi-Lynn Johnson: MDT Coordinator